A new economic model is taking shape

 AI Services Are Now Internet Infrastructure

-One measure of how deeply AI has embedded itself in the Internet: ChatGPT is the #8 most-trafficked service globally, ahead of Amazon Shopping, TikTok, and Netflix.
+One measure of how deeply AI has embedded itself in the Internet: ChatGPT is the #8 most-visited service globally, ahead of Amazon Shopping, TikTok, and Netflix.
 It is the #12 most-visited domain in the world.

 DeepSeek surged from #9–10 in the AI ranking to #4 in the single week of February 2, 2026 — immediately following global attention on DeepSeek-R1.
 A single model release can reshape the entire competitive landscape within days.